Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ```

 If the "Register as Offset Enable Bit" is not set, the value inside the PC will be replaced with the value inside the Source Register.
 In this case,
 the source register acts as the jump address.
-(Before the jump the new address is written to the PC, a shift/rotate operation can be performed.)
+(Before the jump address is written to the PC, a shift/rotate operation can be performed.)

 Assembly Syntax Example:
 ```